unicef/giga-meter-backend/README.md

 PCDC_APP_DOWNLOAD_URL="pcdc-app-download-url"
 ```
 - DATABASE_URL: is the url of the database like <i>postgresql://username:password@localhost:5432/pcdc?schema=public</i>.
-- USE_AUTH: set "true" if APIs should use authentication which uses project connect service API to validate api key generated in Giga Maps generated [here](https://uni-ooi-giga-maps-frontend-dev.azurewebsites.net/docs/explore-api).
+- USE_AUTH: set "true" if APIs should use authentication which uses Giga Maps service API to validate api key generated in Giga Maps generated [here](https://uni-ooi-giga-maps-frontend-dev.azurewebsites.net/docs/explore-api).
 You can check the current auth logic in auth.guard.ts file which calls [this](https://uni-ooi-giga-maps-service-dev.azurewebsites.net/api/v1/#/Validate%20Api%20Key/get_api_v1_validate_api_key__apiCode_) endpoint.
-- PROJECT_CONNECT_SERVICE_URL: Base API URL of the project connect service used for authentication.
+- PROJECT_CONNECT_SERVICE_URL: Base API URL of the Giga Maps service used for authentication.
 For Dev, it should be pointed to https://uni-ooi-giga-maps-service-dev.azurewebsites.net
-- DAILY_CHECK_APP_API_CODE: API code for daily check app used in calling project connect service API.
+- DAILY_CHECK_APP_API_CODE: API code for daily check app used in calling Giga Maps service API.
 Ideally, it should always <i>DAILY_CHECK_APP</i> but check with the Giga Maps team if this doesn't work.
 - PCDC_APP_DOWNLOAD_URL: Download URL of the latest version of PCDC Windows application.

 <br />